Sting (musician): 1985–1989: Solo debut

 Sting released ...Nothing Like the Sun in 1987, including singles, "We'll Be Together", "Fragile", "Englishman in New York" and "Be Still My Beating Heart", dedicated to his mother, who had recently died.
 It went Double Platinum.
 "The Secret Marriage" from this album was adapted from Hanns Eisler and "Englishman in New York" was about Quentin Crisp.
 The album's title is from William Shakespeare's Sonnet 130.
 The album won Best British Album at the 1988 Brit Awards and in 1989 received three Grammy nominations including his second consecutive nomination for Album of the Year.
 "Be Still My Beating Heart" earned nominations for Song of the Year and Best Male Pop Vocal Performance.
 In 1989, ...Nothing Like the Sun was ranked number 90 and his Police album Synchronicity was ranked number 17 on Rolling Stone's 100 greatest albums of the 1980s.

 In February 1988, he made Nada como el sol, four songs from Nothing like the Sun he sang in Spanish and Portuguese.
 In 1987, jazz arranger Gil Evans placed him in a big band setting for a live album of Sting's songs, and on Frank Zappa's 1988 Broadway the Hard Way he performed an arrangement of "Murder by Numbers", set to "Stolen Moments" by Oliver Nelson and dedicated to evangelist Jimmy Swaggart.
 In October 1988 he recorded a version of Igor Stravinsky's The Soldier's Tale with the London Sinfonietta conducted by Kent Nagano.
 It featured Vanessa Redgrave, Ian McKellen, Gianna Nannini and Sting as the soldier.

 1990–1997: Greater solo success

-His 1991 album, The Soul Cages, was dedicated to his late father.
-It included "All This Time" and the Grammy-winning title track.
-The album went Platinum.
-The album also included an Italian version of Mad About You.
-The text was written by his friend Zucchero Fornaciari.
-The song was then included in Overdose d'amore/The Ballads (1999) and in Zu & Co.
-(2004) of the Italian bluesman.
-The following year, he married Trudie Styler and was awarded an honorary doctorate in music from Northumbria University.
-In 1991, he appeared on Two Rooms: Celebrating the Songs of Elton John and Bernie Taupin.
-He performed "Come Down in Time" for the album, which also features other popular artists and their renditions of John/Taupin songs.